Rust Search Warrant Details What Happened After Alec Baldwin’s Prop Gun Went Off - E! Online

 "The rehearsal took place inside a church structure and involved Alec drawing his weapon and pointing it at the camera," the warrant states, noting that, according to director Joel Souza, he "believed the gun was safe and used the term ‘cold gun' while explaining the safety announcement."
 After rehearsal, the cast and crew then took a lunch break.
 According to the warrant, Souza said that when they returned, he was unsure if the firearm used by Baldwin had been checked again for safety.

-Souza also told authorities that when the cast and crew resumed, Baldwin was rehearsing a ‘cross draw,' with the prop gun and Souza "was looking over the shoulder of Halyna, when he heard what sounded like a whip and then loud pop."
+Souza also told authorities that when the cast and crew resumed, Baldwin was rehearsing a "cross draw," with the prop gun and Souza "was looking over the shoulder of Halyna, when he heard what sounded like a whip and then loud pop."

 The director then noticed that Hutchins, who was standing behind him on-set, began "complaining about her stomach and grabbing her midsection."
 As she stumbled backwards and was "assisted to the ground," camera-man Reid Russell recalled Hutchins saying she "couldn't feel her legs" as medics started treating her.